Principal Monuments of France

-Principal Monuments of France (Principaux Monuments de la France) is a series of four paintings created by Hubert Robert in 1786.
+Principal Monuments of France (Principaux Monuments de la France) is a series of four paintings created by the French artist Hubert Robert in 1786.
 They depict the ruins of several Roman structures in Provence.

 Series

 The paintings were made using oil on canvas.
 The subjects are ancient Roman ruins in Provence in southern France.
 The structures depicted are the interior of the Temple of Diana in Nîmes, the Triumphal Arch and Roman Theatre in Orange (combined in an imaginary perspective), the Maison Carrée, amphitheater and Tour Magne in Nîmes (also from an imaginary perspective), and the Pont du Gard over the Gardon river.

 Background

 Hubert Robert (1733–1808) belonged to a trend of 18th-century veduta painters specialized on ancient ruins, established in France through Giovanni Paolo Panini and Claude Joseph Vernet.
 This trend was greatly supported by the development of archeology, which increased the interest in ancient buildings.
 Robert had traveled in Italy in 1754–1765 and painted many Roman ruins on location.
 After returning to France he continued to paint ancient ruins as well as idealized versions of French landscapes.